eradication0/Discord-Modular-Bot/README.md

-# Zer0's Simple Bot Setup
+# Zer0's Bot Setup

-Zer0 Simple Bot Setup is made to create a simple and easy bot from a clean template.
+Zer0's Bot Setup is made to create a simple and easy bot from a clean template.
 Everything is documented and some example commands are already included.
 The whole thing made to be "ready to create commands".

 ## Installation
 1. Clone the repo